 · Fellowship: The knowledge that the interests of others are as important as my own and the commitment to act as a positive member of the community

 · Scholarship: The recognition that the acquisition of knowledge and skills is intrinsically valuable and the diligence to pursue mastery of them

 We are building a great school for Greenwich that will hopefully serve many generations of young people and we look forward to welcoming you in the near future.

 Ark Schools Network

 Our schools follow the same set of underlying principles.
 We call these the Six Pillars:

 We believe that every child can achieve great things.
-So we set exceptionally high expectations for all our pupils, and we do whatever it takes to meet them.
-Our aspirations are no lower for our most vulnerable pupils.
+So we set exceptionally high expectations for all our scholars, and we do whatever it takes to meet them.
+Our aspirations are no lower for our most vulnerable scholars.

-A teacher affects a pupil's achievement more than any other factor.
+A teacher affects a scholar's achievement more than any other factor.
 We work side-by-side with teaching staff, supporting them with training and development so that they can deliver excellent teaching.
-To make sure that no pupil is left behind, we've developed data management tools which help teachers to monitor progress - this shows when pupils, or indeed teaching staff, need extra support.
+To make sure that no scholar is left behind, we've developed data management tools which help teachers to monitor progress - this shows when scholars, or indeed teaching staff, need extra support.